MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### FilesOnDemandEnabled

-The **FilesOnDemandEnabled** key enables the **Enable Files On-Demand** setting.

-The **Enable Files On-Demand** setting specifies whether Files On-Demand is enabled.
+This setting specifies whether Files On-Demand is enabled.
 If you don't set this setting, Files On-Demand will be enabled automatically as we roll out the feature, and users can turn the setting on or off.

-The parameter is ****FilesOnDemandEnabled**** and it has a boolean value.
-If this value is set as **True**, the users who set up the sync app can download the online-only files, by default.
-If this value is set as **False**, the **FilesOnDemand** setting is disabled and the users won't be able to turn it on.
+If you set this setting's value to **True**, the users who set up the sync app can download the online-only files, by default.
+If you set this setting to **False**, the **FilesOnDemand** setting is disabled and the users won't be able to turn it on.

 The example for this setting in the **.plist** file is:
 <key>FilesOnDemandEnabled</key>